Ms. (magazine): Ms. and black women

 Steinem, herself, was inspired by many women of color throughout her career in activism.
 Most notably, Steinem worked with Flo Kennedy and Shirley Chisholm for advocating for women's rights.
 Steinem founded Ms. magazine with Dorothy Pitman Hughes, who was involved in child-welfare activism as well as the Civil Rights Movement.
 In 1973, Ms. featured a cover of Shirley Chisholm titled as "The Ticket That Might Have Been…".
 At the same time, Ms. magazine was also criticized for the lack of diversity displayed in its content, especially towards the end of their era of influence in the late 1980s.
 In 1986, author Alice Walker, a contributor to Ms., resigned, citing the lack of diversity on the magazine's covers and its limited features of women of color.
 Walker had previously written an article in 1975 titled "In Search of Zora Neale Hurston", which was credited to have created new interests in Black female writers.
 The editors of Ms. admit, as they reflect back on their influence in the 1970s, that their publications were perceived as "elitist" at times due to their staff but the content was always meant to be inclusive.
 In 1975, Ms. magazine had a cover of Pam Grier and in 1979 they had Michelle Wallace on the cover.
 Though Ms. did feature covers of Black women, magazines such as Essence created during a similar time period focused more on Black female empowerment.
-There has been no association found between Black feminist media organizations such as the Kitchen Table Press and the Combahee River Collective with Ms.
+There has been no association found between Black feminist media organizations such as the Kitchen Table Press and the Combahee River Collective and Ms.

 From 1993 to 2001, during Marcia Ann Gillespie's tenure, the voices and perspectives of women of color and inclusion of diverse feminists and opinions dramatically increased.

 As of 2020, Ms. magazine has features and columns that highlight the work of Black women.
 For example, Janell Hobson, a Ms. Scholar, works on the Black Feminist in Public series highlighting intersectionality in the media.